spinnaker/spinnaker.github.io/guides/tutorials/codelabs/hello-deployment/index.md

 $ ./aptly repo create hello
 ```

-We will now publish our (currently empty) repo and setup nginx to host it on port 9999.
+We will now publish our (currently empty) repo and set up nginx to host it on port 9999.

 ```
 $ ./aptly publish repo -architectures="amd64" -component=main -distribution=trusty -skip-signing=true hello
 ```
-### Setup Nginx to serve aptly deb repo
+### Set up Nginx to serve aptly deb repo
 Install and configure nginx

 ```